pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   attempt to catch browser close or refresh events and prompt before allowing them to continue.

-* When the *Enable browser tree animation?* switch is set to *True*, the client will display the animated tree control otherwise it will be unanimated.

-* When the *Enable dialogue/notification animation?* switch is set to *True*, the client will display the animated dialogues/notifications otherwise it will be unanimated.

 * When the *Hide shared servers?* switch is set to *True*, the client will hide all the shared servers from the browser tree.